 The appearance of the eyes is affected both by heredity and the aging process.
 Gravity sure works against us here.
-Dr. Reath uses eyelid surgery, also known as blepharoplasty, to correct drooping upper lids and puffy bags under the eyes.
+Dr. Reath and Dr. Walker use eyelid surgery, also known as blepharoplasty, to correct drooping upper lids and puffy bags under the eyes.
 These are the features that make people look older and more tired than they feel, and sometimes even interfere with their vision.

 You can choose to simply repair your upper eyelids only, lower eyelids only or all four lids at a time.